andrew1412/Catppuccin-Adwaita-for-Steam/README.md

 - [x] Edit colors of the main window
 - [x] Fix unfocus headbar colors
-- [x] Edit  colors of the web based content.
+- [x] Edit  colors of the web based content
 - [x] Fix rounded avatar on headbar (focus and unfocus mode)
 - [x] Fix rounded corners in settings to match the theme
 - [ ] Finish Usage